Hose2Habitat Founders and Board of Directors

 Lance Salins, Deputy Director of Operations, Supreme Chancellor of Dancing

-Lance is the business coordinator for a multi-million dollar non-profit organization located in Montgomery County, Maryland, where he has strategic and operational responsibility for core programs, expansion, fundraising, marketing, special events, community outreach, and execution of its mission.
-He is involved in almost every aspect of the nonproft and brings this wealth of knowledge and expertise to Hose2Habitat as a member of its Board of Directors.
+Lance is the business director for a multi-million dollar non-profit organization located in Montgomery County, Maryland, where he has strategic and operational responsibility for brick-and-mortar and online retail stores, core programs, expansion, fundraising, marketing, special events, community outreach, and execution of its mission.
+He is involved in almost every aspect of the nonprofit and brings this wealth of knowledge and expertise to Hose2Habitat as a member of its Board of Directors.
 In addition, Lance assists with enrichment workshops with zoos making fire hose balls, browsers, hammocks, and other items.
 He also helps throw hose into storage and vehicles because he's almost as brawny as he is brainy...and that's amazing.

 Hose2Habitat Board of Advisors